 “There’s something for everyone” is a phrase used with abandon.
-But if it applies to one city more than any other, that place is definitely Tokyo.
-Whether you’re into sumo wrestling, samurai performances or slicing fish, there really is an experience for everyone – here are nine of the quirkiest.
+But when it comes to Tokyo, it couldn’t be more apt.
+Whether you’re into sumo wrestling, samurai performances or slicing fish, there really is an experience for everyone – here are 12 of the quirkiest.

 Try out the national sport of Japan for yourself at this sumo demonstration.
 You’ll not only learn about the history of sumo wrestling, but you’ll also learn some key moves and have a go at wrestling with a professional.
 After working up an appetite in the ring, participants will be treated to a chanko nabe, the traditional hotpot lunch enjoyed by sumo wrestlers.
 Sit down to a delicious meal and learn about its history before taking a photo with former professional sumo wrestlers.
 By the time you leave, it’ll be quite obvious why sumo is a national obsession.

 Bento boxes are a staple in Japanese culture and are enjoyed by all across the country.
 Immerse yourself in Japanese culture and learn how to create your very own mini lunchbox at this bento masterclass.
 Fill yours with nutritious, seasonal ingredients before crafting a kawaii (cute) character to display on top.
 These characters are another fun Japanese tradition and you’ll learn the craft from a local guide, who will also be on hand to share stories of Japan.